wkulinski/instantly-dockerized-symfony/README.md

 ```
 Just follow installation instructions.

 That's IT!
-You have brand new fully working Symfony project on
+You have brand new fully working Symfony 4 project on
-docker with all tools helful in developement.
+docker with all tools helpful in development.

 ###### What is done with create command?
 Create command will: